Tangent Space Excitation Ansatz for Quantum Circuits

-With this setup, we now show results for the 2D transverse field Ising model on the square lattice.
-The Hamiltonian is given by $H_{2D}=-\sum_{\langle i,j \rangle}Z_iZ_j - g\sum_{i}X_i$, where the first sum runs over all nearest-neighbor bonds and PBC is considered.
-In the thermodynamic limit, this model is known to have a critical point with $g_c=3.04$~\cite{Blote2002}, separating a $\mathbb{Z}_2$ symmetry breaking phase with ferromagnetic order at small $g$ value and a paramagnetic phase at large $g$.
+With this setup, we show results for 2D transverse field Ising model on the square lattice.
+The Hamiltonian reads $H_{2D}=-\sum_{\langle i,j \rangle}Z_iZ_j - g\sum_{i}X_i$, where the first sum runs over all nearest-neighbor bonds and PBC is considered.
+In the thermodynamic limit, this model is known to have a critical point with $g_c=3.04$~\cite{Blote2002}, separating a $\mathbb{Z}_2$ symmetry breaking phase at small $g$ and a symmetric phase at large $g$.

 Following 1D, we use a similar HVA ansatz for the 2D TFI model~\cite{Cao2025Unveiling}, where unitary gates in each layer follow the geometric locality of the lattice.
-The system size we consider is $N=4\times 4$, and for all the parameters $g$, we use a depth $D=5N/2$ circuit (see the SM for details).
-Since this model is not exactly solvable, with no evidence for exact ground states on quantum circuits, here we variationally optimize the circuit parameters to reach a ground state energy error around $1\times 10^{-(3\sim 4)}$, and then use the tangent space excitation ansatz to compute the low-lying spectrum.
-Here we note that, unlike the 1D case, the circuit with GHZ type initial state turns out to have no superior performance than that with initial state $|+\rangle^{\otimes N}$, except for parameters close to $g=0$ where the ground state is close to a GHZ state.
-Thus in the following we will only consider initial state $|+\rangle^{\otimes N}$ for this model.
-In addition, the $n=2$ ansatz has better performance than the $n=1$ case (see SM for $n=1$ result).
+The system size we consider is $N=4\times 4$, and for all parameters $g$, we use a depth $D=5N/2$ circuit.
+With no evidence for exact ground states on quantum circuits, we variationally optimize circuit parameters to reach a ground state energy error around $1\times (10^{-3}-10^{-4})$, and then use the excitation ansatz to compute low-lying spectrum.
+We note that, unlike 1D, GHZ type initial state turns out to have no superior performance than initial state $|+\rangle^{\otimes N}$, except for small $g$ where the ground state is close to a GHZ state.
+Here we will only consider initial state $|+\rangle^{\otimes N}$ with the $n=2$ ansatz, which has higher accuracy than the $n=1$ case (see SM for details).